 At Eckerd College, the marine science program is integrated into the liberal arts curriculum, giving students a well-rounded education.
 The purpose of their program is to understand the marine environment and its significance to humankind.
 The program itself offers four areas of specialization including marine biology, marine chemistry, marine geology, and marine geophysics.
 Their ideal waterfront location is near the Gulf of Mexico where students have the ability to utilize the surrounding coastal environments in their studies.

 There’s a sea of opportunity out there when it comes to studying marine biology.
-When you go check out these colleges, be shore to check out our tips on college visits.
 Good luck on your college search, we’re sure it will go swimmingly!